JuliaManifolds/Manifolds.jl/docs/src/interface.md

 ## Bases

-The following functions and types provide support for bases of a the tangent space of different manifolds.
+The following functions and types provide support for bases of the tangent space of different manifolds.
 Moreover, bases of the cotangent space are also supported, though this description focuses on the tangent space.
 An orthonormal basis of the tangent space $T_p \mathcal M$ of (real) dimension $n$ has a real-coefficient basis $e_1, e_2, …, e_n$ if $\mathrm{Re}(g_p(e_i, e_j)) = δ_{ij}$ for each $i,j ∈ \{1, 2, …, n\}$ where $g_p$ is the Riemannian metric at point $p$.
 A vector $X$ from the tangent space $T_p \mathcal M$ can be expressed in Einstein notation as a sum $X = X^i e_i$, where (real) coefficients $X^i$ are calculated as $X^i = \mathrm{Re}(g_p(X, e_i))$.